 - Networking: attend as many as you can in order to expend your own network and to meet new people who might be fit for job offers at your organization.
 Think about new years receptions (from partner organizations), customer days hosted by organizations, seminars, business dinners, airport lounges and many more.
 Don’t forget to always have a business card on you!

 - Job fairs: visit specific job fairs to get in contact with people looking for a new opportunity.
 Nowadays you can find numerous fairs that specialize in sectors like tech, marketing, HR, economics and more.
-Also look for University programs to get in contact with young professionals who will be available for a job within the near future.
+Also, look for University programs to get in contact with young professionals who will be available for a job within the near future.
 Visit the website of your local university to find out you can help each other out.

 Virtual reality: It might seem a little futuristic for now, but the sky is the limit.
 Show your office, schedule a meeting with your CEO and give an impression of your parties.
 The British Army used virtual reality to show what a day inside a tank would look like.
 Virtual reality will be an essential part of digital communications in the coming years, so ask your photographer and marketing department if they can come up with something that looks great and connects with your target group.

-- Online ads: Run online ads like you would usually do with your products/services.
+- Online ads: Run online ads as you would usually do with your products/services.
 The great thing about Google Ads is that you can specifically show your ads to people who are interested in a new job based on their browsing activity.
 You can also get creative by showing ads on Spotify, Tinder or other apps from the App Store / Google Play Store.
-You can even set up your own career website to link to from your online ads.
-Career websites like Microsoft or Booking.com are a good examples since they show a humane and friendly side which helps to attract potential employees.
+You can even set up your own career website to link to your online ads.
+Career websites like Microsoft or Booking.com are good examples since they show a humane and friendly side which helps to attract potential employees.